 A deeper look at RSA’s tools of today and tomorrow

-Prominent tools, such as RSA Pro™ and RSA Claims Point, two of the insurer’s innovations in the digital space to date, have the same goal in mind – streamline day-to-day broker activities, make it easier to work with RSA, and improve customer interactions.
+Prominent tools, such as RSA Pro™, have the same goal in mind – streamline day-to-day broker activities, make it easier to work with RSA, and improve customer interactions.
 “At RSA, we are deliberate about investing in tools that have been carefully considered and developed to encourage more meaningful broker and customer interactions,” says Whibley.
 “The most exciting aspect of these tools is how they allow brokers to focus more on solving problems for their customers efficiently, rather than simply relaying information that's easily accessible online.”

 Launched in 2017, RSA Pro™ has provided brokers with an online tool that allows them to quote and bind select small to medium enterprise (SME) business within minutes.
 “The feedback on RSA Pro™ has been incredibly positive.
 Brokers find the tool straightforward and intuitive.
 The accessibility of an underwriter via the live chat is extremely convenient and it gives them a competitive edge on pricing, which helps close more effectively.”

 “RSA Pro reflect what’s really at the heart of the digital shift within insurance, which is the customer need and expectation.
 Our industry has felt very traditional in the past in terms of processes, but it’s clear that customers expect a more modernized experience.
 We are proud to have been able to evolve a legacy industry in order to meet these evolving needs,” adds Whibley.